inkanji

 寝 means going to bed or lying down to sleep.
 It's purely about the physical act of resting, with no connection to dreams or visions.
 A 寝 tattoo would essentially mean 'bedtime' — not the inspiring message most people intend.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “future goals and wishes” vs “imaginative fantasy” vs “mystical vision” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions